Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Methodology

-Generating dense elevation maps to represent detailed terrain features is a heavily ill-posed problem due to the observation inaccuracy and occlusions.
-Therefore, our approach specifically concerns the terrain reconstruction problem in urban environments, which holds the prior knowledge that the terrains are structured with sharp edges, flat surfaces, or smooth slopes.
-We take the advantage of the GAN models to learn the urban structures for terrain feature recovery and map generation.
-The point cloud frame $\mathbf{P}^{(i)}$ at time $i$ is processed to update the maintained point features $\mathbf{x}^{(i)}$ which is a multi-channel pseudo image containing the statistical features of the previous point clouds.
-Then a GAN-based inpainting model can be modified for dense map generation.
-The concept of Bayesian learning \cite{kendall2019geometry} is additionally introduced to measure the terrain reconstruction uncertainty for better training performance and more robust behaviors of the downstream tasks.
+Generating dense elevation maps to represent detailed terrain features is an ill-posed problem due to observation inaccuracy and occlusions.
+Therefore, we specifically concern the urban scenarios with the assumption that the terrains are structured with sharp edges, flat surfaces, or smooth slopes.
+The point frame $\mathbf{P}^{(i)}$ at time $i$ is processed to maintain $\mathbf{x}^{(i)}$ which is a 7-channel feature map containing the statistical features of the history frames (explained in Section \ref{sec:features}).
+Then a generative model recovers the urban terrain features and generates dense maps.
+The concept of Bayesian learning \cite{kendall2019geometry} is introduced to measure the mapping uncertainty.